MyDataShare/access-gateway/README.md

    - AGW generates the response to the data consumer
    - AGW patches the log entry in the MDS's log to contain the status the the response
    - AGW sends the response to data consumer
+6. AGW updates the event log with the result of the data request

-AGW can use multiple data providers and aggregate the data consumer response from their responses.
+AGW can use multiple data providers as well as multiple requests, and aggregate the data consumer response from their responses.

 ### Access gateway configuration